 Sound familiar?
 If a claim sounds too good to be true it is!
-Marketing claims that promise fast results with little effort are everywhere making it challenging for the average fitness enthusiast or dieter to decipher fact from fiction.
-Let’s face it; it is easy to get confused; so, the purpose of this article is to:
+Marketing claims that promise fast results with little effort are making it challenging for the average fitness enthusiast or dieter to decipher fact from fiction.
+Let’s face it, it is easy to get confused so the purpose of this article is to:

 1. Clear up some confusion surrounding some popular fat-loss claims

 2. Provide insight regarding healthy fat-loss methods

 3. Provide suggestions to guide your decisions regarding physical activity and nutrition

 Myth: Fad diets work fast to lose weight

 Fact: Fad diets do help you lose weight, but not much fat.
 The weight lost is associated with fluid, muscle, vitamin and mineral loss.
 Every “crash diet” has a rebound effect.
 Did you mess with your diet?
 If so, here’s what you should know…